Gleason Audubon Wildlife Sanctuary

 Google Map for The Gleason Audubon Sanctuary

-Mary Jane and Brian Dugan began installing pollinator gardens at the Gleason Audubon Wildlife Sanctuary in October this year.
-We have some before pictures (left, here, and here) and look forward to showing the "after" pictures in the summer!
+In 2021, Mary Jane and Brian Dugan began installing pollinator gardens at the Gleason Audubon Wildlife Sanctuary in October this year.
+We have some before pictures (here>, here, and here) and look forward to showing the "after" pictures in the summer!

 If you've ever had the pleasure of exploring our Northrup Hill or Gleason Sanctuaries, you may know that the Chemung Valley Audubon Society has a cabin in the Gleason Audubon Wildlife Santuary in Caton, NY, that has been used by the club for events over the years.
 The Ondura roof, installed over thirty years ago, was deteriorating, thereby allowing water to enter and damage the interior structure.